-An expansion of monetary aggregates of broad money of 3.6 per cent is projected for 2017.
-This is as a result of an expected 5.8 per cent increase in narrow money (M1), on account of expansions in demand deposits and currency in circulation by 10.9 per cent and 6.6 per cent, respectively.
-This performance is expected to stem from an anticipated 8.1 per cent increase in net domestic credit.
-Within quasi money, which is estimated to expand by 2 per cent, time and savings deposits are expected to grow by 3.1 per cent and 1.9 per cent, respectively.
+3.16 Mr. Speaker, an expansion of monetary aggregates of broad money of 3.6 percent is projected for 2017.
+This is as a result of an expected 5.8 percent increase in narrow money (M1), on account of expansions in demand deposits and currency in circulation by 10.9 percent and 6.6 percent, respectively.
+This performance is expected to stem from an anticipated 8.1 percent increase in net domestic credit.
+Within quasi money, which is estimated to expand by 2 percent, time and savings deposits are expected to grow by 3.1 percent and 1.9 percent, respectively.

-Net domestic credit is projected to expand by 8.1 per cent to \$214.9 billion, with private sector credit growing by 2.1 per cent and public sector credit increasing by 233.6 per cent.
-Private sector credit growth is expected to result from an increase in credit card transactions, by 16.0 per cent; real estate mortgage loans, by 8.3 per cent; loans to the mining sector by 1.9 per cent; and credit to households, by 0.5 per cent.
+3.17 Mr. Speaker, net domestic credit is projected to expand by 8.1 percent, to \$214.9 billion, with private sector credit growing by 2.1 percent and public sector credit increasing by 233.6 percent.
+Private sector credit growth is expected to result from an increase in credit card transactions, by 16.0 percent; real estate mortgage loans, by 8.3 percent; loans to the mining sector, by 1.9 percent; and credit to households, by 0.5 percent.

-Capitalisation of commercial banks remains satisfactory, despite a decline in total liquid assets to \$115.5 billion.
-Treasury Bills account for 54.2 per cent of that amount.
-The excess reserves of commercial banks at the end of September, 2017, were \$22.6 billion, 50 per cent above the minimum requirement.
+3.18 Mr. Speaker, capitalisation of commercial banks remains satisfactory, despite a decline in total liquid assets to \$115.5 billion.
+Treasury Bills account for 54.2 percent of that amount.
+The excess reserves of commercial banks at the end of September, 2017, were \$22.6 billion, 50 percent above the minimum requirement.